Cultivating Imagination:

 Following publication of Cultivating Imagination in Leadership: Transforming Schools and Communities (Teachers College Press, 2023), we have been looking for additional ways to get people thinking about the importance of imagination in responding to today’s educational challenges—among them, addressing students’ wide-ranging physical, emotional, social, and academic needs, and facilitating learning in contexts of inequity, violence, a world-wide pandemic, and the climate crisis.
 We recognize that entrenched processes, structures, and beliefs have shaped and continue to sustain inequitable educational systems that do not serve everyone equally.
 And we believe that educational leaders have a great opportunity and responsibility to lead in ways that disrupt the status quo that reproduces inequality; alongside students, parents, and community, educational leaders must imagine the ‘not yet’ of education.
 The education system must be a catalyst for changing inequitable relations.
 The Cultivating Imagination: Leading Toward a Just Future project is grounded in the belief that educational leaders require imagination to navigate complex and often contradictory pressures and envision new futures.

-Our leaders’ stories will be shared through podcasts and blogs.
-They will explore how distinct ways of engaging imagination in the world—practices at the heart of an approach to teaching called Imaginative Education—shape their leadership.
-In this way, they will offer a critical, reflective examination of their imaginative practices and how those practices promote equity and social justice.
-The project will conclude with an interactive, virtual roundtable event (see details below).
+Our leaders’ stories are shared through podcasts and blogs.
+They explore how distinct ways of engaging imagination in the world—practices at the heart of an approach to teaching called Imaginative Education—shape their leadership.
+In this way, they offer a critical, reflective examination of their imaginative practices and how those practices promote equity and social justice.
+Below, watch the beginning of our final cumulative roundtable, opened with the inspiring words of Dr. Vidya Shah.

 Gillian Judson & Meaghan Dougherty (Project Co-Leads)